vegan holiday

 Sometimes, language barriers make it hard to understand the menu, or to communicate with the waitstaff.
 If you’re visiting a country where you don’t speak the language, consider taking along some free V-cards on your trip (they’re currently available in 106 languages!)
 Just find the page featuring the desired language, print it out, cut up your cards, and keep them in your wallet.
 These cards can help you get a fantastic vegan meal in situations where you can’t otherwise make yourself understood.

-For tips on eating vegan at non-vegetarian restaurants, some of which are relevant to international travel, check out our vegan dining guide.
+For tips on eating vegan at non-vegetarian restaurants, some of which are relevant to international travel, check out my vegan dining guide.

 What to Eat When There’s Nothing to Eat

-Admittedly, some places—like Amarillo, Texas or rural France—are extraordinarily difficult for vegans.
+Admittedly, some places—such as South American villages or rural France, are extraordinarily difficult for vegans.
 For these sorts of locations, lodging that’s equipped with a kitchenette will enable you to do your own cooking.
 No matter how challenging your destination, you can usually find a decent variety of vegetables to cook, along with beans, rice, and pasta.

 Finding Vegan Grocery Items When Traveling

 In most towns and cities around the world, you can find a corner grocery every few blocks.
 These groceries typically won’t offer many vegan items.
-If you can’t find a decent selection of vegan foods, look around for a large supermarket.
+If you can’t find a decent selection of vegan foods, seek out a large supermarket.
 No matter where you visit in the world, supermarkets offer a great selection of pasta, vegetables, and beans.
 Most also carry items like tofu, vegan milks, and perhaps even vegan meats and cheeses.

 For shorter visits, you can avoid having to cook (and the added expense of renting a place with a kitchen), by eating things like fruit, nuts, sandwiches, and wraps.
 If your destination is especially inhospitable to vegans, consider bringing some food with you.
-Choose calorically-dense items such as energy bars, protein powder, and nuts.
-If you’re not carrying much luggage, try to pack the most calories into the smallest space.
+Try to pack the most calories into the smallest space.
+Choose nutrient-dense items such as energy bars, protein powder, and nuts.

 Best Vegan Cities